 - During its writing, Diplomatic Immunity narrowly avoided being titled Diplomatic Impunity - to the vocal disappointment of many in the fandom.

-- A Civil Campaign was going to be Rules of Engagement (suggested by John M Ford), but when Bujold suggested it to her publisher she was told that Elizabeth Moon already had a book of that title in the pipeline at Baen; while titles aren't copyrightable, the issues involved with having their mutual publisher ship two different books with the same title at (almost) the same time meant that Bujold had to find a new title.
+- A Civil Campaign was going to be Rules of Engagement (suggested by John M. Ford), but when Bujold suggested it to her publisher she was told that Elizabeth Moon already had a book of that title in the pipeline at Baen; while titles aren't copyrightable, the issues involved with having their mutual publisher ship two different books with the same title at (almost) the same time meant that Bujold had to find a new title.

 - Technology Marches On: The late-'80s/early-'90s worldbuilding shows particularly in the lack of mobile communication/computing.
 Nearly all personal communication — albeit with holographic display technology — is done via fixed desk-sized comconsoles (which also serve as the primary computing/entertainment hubs).
 Portable comconsoles do exist, but they seem to resemble the "luggable" portable computers of the '80s.
 Personal wristcoms and battlefield communicators are typically dedicated circuit devices, as opposed to 21st century cellular or wireless broadband technology.
 Very little resembling 21st century smartphones or other mobile computing devices are evident, even on the most technologically advanced planets (Earth, Beta Colony, Eta Ceta, etc.).
+However, one might interpret "lugging" around a portable comconsole the same way one "lugs" around their smartphone, as a virtual ball-and-chain rather than a real heavy object.

 - What Could Have Been: